 By mindfully evaluating your goals, plans and progress.

-To be able to move forward, it’s imperative you start to act upon your life.
+To be able to move forward, it’s imperative you start to act in your life.

 Stop letting yourself go with the flow and assume personal responsibility for your present.

-If you haven’t done it yet, you’ll need to work on the 4 productivity steps listed above.
+If you haven’t done it yet, you’ll need to work on the four productivity steps listed above.